 In this course, you will learn methods to adapt to learner needs that are supported by research taking into account multiple psychological realms, such as combinations of knowledge, path through problem, and affect.
 You will learn how advanced learning technologies that adapt to learners can provide individualized experiences that optimize learning.
 You will be exposed to a number of proven personalization techniques used in advanced learning technologies.
 We will also survey newer techniques, such as personalizing based on student metacognition, affect, and motivation.
 Finally, we will look at personalization approaches that are widely believed to be effective but have not proven to be so.

 - Define adaptivity in learning technologies and Intelligent Tutoring System (ITS)

-- Know about key individual differences between learners, including cognitive and metacognitive factors, affect, motivation
+- Explain the key individual differences between learners, including cognitive and metacognitive factors, affect, motivation

 - Describe the different ways you can adapt to your learners using a 5X3 adaptivity grid and the relationship between its components

 - Know areas of adaptivity grid learning technologies and ITSs can adapt to

 - Describe techniques utilized by advanced learning technologies (such as intelligent tutoring systems) to provide personalized learning; in particular, know how these techniques assess learners and customize instruction accordingly

 - Describe the most common instructional design principles and design space for cognitive tutors

 Targeted Audience: Researchers, product/UX designers, and instructional designers who want to develop adaptive and personalized educational experiences.
 Administrators who want to gain a deep understanding of how personalized learning is delivered.
 Anyone interested in edtech.

 Normally $2000.
 Now $1000 for the course first run in July and August 2021 only.